KNOXDEV/terraform-kubernetes-ctf-chal/README.md

 ### challenge repo requirements

-In order to be a valid target for the `challenge_repo` input variable, a git repository must meet the following requirements:
+In order to be a valid target for the `challenge_path` input variable, a git repository must meet the following requirements:

 1. Contain a `Dockerfile` that builds your challenge in the root directory.